msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

  In SmartLife the 'smart scene' management is not exactly user-friendly.
 In particular, I noticed the following problem:

 *  When a device changes ID (for re-connection or replacement) all the _smart scenes_ connected to that device are "unavailable" (OK).
-Unfortunately, the same effect occurred when Tuya introduced 'standard devices' with a breaking update: the device `codes` changed (e.g. `countdown` becames `countdown_1`) and every automation is now "unavailable" (KO).
+Unfortunately, the same effect occurred when Tuya introduced 'standard devices' with a breaking update: the device `codes` changed (e.g. `countdown` becomes `countdown_1`) and every automation is now "unavailable" (KO).
 As a result, a user has to change the automation by manually re-entering _SmartLife_ with all the data or conditions, when a simple `ID` or `code` replacement would suffice.
 This can be really frustrating.

 *  Manual Enable DP: "On the Tuya Smart platform, select your device on the Product page, click Extensions, and click Settings next to Scenario Connection Settings to check whether DPs for executing actions are configured for your device.
 If your device uses a standard solution, the DPs are fixed and enabled by default.
 If your device uses a non-standard solution, selected standard functions are enabled by default.
 However, you need to enable custom functions on the Scenario Connection Settings page."